samrith-s/parcel-plugin-structurize/README.md

 ### Options

-The configuration includes the following attributes:
+The configuration includes the following options:

 -   #### `rules`